Concepts

 Before StormForge applies a recommendation, it takes an in-memory snapshot of the resources it is about to modify.
 If StormForge determines it’s necessary to roll back the changes, StormForge force-applies that in-memory snapshot of the resource, reverting it to exactly the state it was in before the recommendation was applied.

-You can disable this rollback feature.
+You can disable this rollback feature, as described in the Troubleshooting topic.
 If rollback is disabled, you might see the following icon and status in lieu of FailedToApply.

 Icon | Status | Validation | Rolled back |